onkardahale/CoWinBot/README.md

 ----

 ## Usage Details
-CoWinApp pings the API every 3 seconds.
+CoWinBot pings the API every 3 seconds.
 For this, it needs you to keep the **computer on** for the **entire time**.

 1. Turn off auto-sleep